hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 **weight**: 520 grams

-The Black Diamond Expedition 3 poles are made of Aluminium and can also be used as ski poles.
+The Black Diamond Expedition 3 poles are made of aluminium and can also be used as ski poles.
 The poles also come with a 4-season strap in case you want to use gloves during the winter season.
 These poles come with trekking and snow baskets.

 <a href="http://amzn.to/2eTLQ3j" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>